-Committees: Corporate Governance and Nominating Committee Human Resources and Compensation Committee
+Age: 60 Committees: Corporate Governance and Nominating Committee Human Resources and Compensation Committee

-Mr. Scaminace has been a Director and Chief Executive Officer of OM Group, Inc. (metal-based specialty chemicals) since June 2005 and Chairman of the Board of OM Group since August 2005.
-Mr. Scaminace is also a Director of The Cleveland Clinic Foundation and Cintas Corporation and was formerly a Director of The Boler Company.
+Mr. Scaminace has been a Director, Chief Executive Officer and President of OM Group, Inc. (metal-based specialty chemicals) since June 2005 and Chairman of the Board of OM Group since August 2005.
+Mr. Scaminace is also a Director of The Cleveland Clinic Foundation and Cintas Corporation.